MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/actions-reference/webautomation.md

 ### <a name="extractdata"></a> Extract data from web page
 Extract data from specific parts of a web page in the form of single values, lists, rows or tables

-You can find more information on how to use this action [here](../automation-web.md#web-data-extraction)

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|
 |-----|-----|-----|-----|-----|